Permit to Acquire Firearms Information & Procedures

 - Hunter’s education card or a handgun safety training course affidavit.
 (Handgun permits only)

-- Cashier's check or money order for $43.25 payable to the Hawaii Criminal Justice Data Center
+- Cashier's check or money order for $43.25 payable to the County of Maui, Department of Finance

 - Birth Certificate or